8. Processing multidimensional data#

 Check out that numpy.nonzero relies on similar shape broadcasting rules as the binary operators we discussed here, but not with respect to all three arguments.

-(*) Himmelblau’s function in Figure 8.1 is only defined by means of arithmetic operators, which all accept the kind of shape broadcasting that we discuss in this section.
-Consequently, calling numpy.meshgrid in that example to evaluate \(f\) on a grid of points was not really necessary:
+(*) Himmelblau’s function in Example 8.2 is only defined by means of arithmetic operators, which all rely on the kind of shape broadcasting that we discuss in this section.
+Consequently, calling numpy.meshgrid to evaluate \(f\) on a grid of points was not really necessary:

 x = np.linspace(-5, 5, 3)